SuperOfficeDocs/superoffice-docs/user-guide/en/admin/lists/editing-items.md

 1. Click the **Lists** button in the Navigator (![icon][img1]).

-2. Click the arrow ( ![icon][img2] ) and select the required list.
+2. [!include[Click arrow and select](../../includes/expand-list.md)] the required list.
 All previously defined items for the selected list are displayed in the **Items** list.
 If you select a new user-defined list, the list will be empty.

 3. Double-click the required item in the **Items** list.
 The **Edit list item** dialog opens.
     <!-- Fix reuse ID=a1 -->